-Easter Offering 2019
+Easter Offering 2020

-PowerPoint presentation (Pptx)
+PowerPoint presentation (coming soon)

 About Easter Offering

 Each year, the Methodist Church holds an Easter Offering dedication service.
-This tradition dates back to 1883, when women in Manchester collected £32 for Missionary work overseas from 'Christmas pennies' at family gatherings on Christmas Day.
+This tradition dates back to 1883, when women in Manchester collected £32 for missionary work overseas from 'Christmas pennies' at family gatherings on Christmas Day.
 In March 1884, the London Districts distributed Easter envelopes and collecting bags asking for a penny a head, and collected around £100.
 In 1900, Women’s Work raised £1,655 for the work of overseas missions.

 We thank Methodist Women in Britain for running this appeal, and you for making a difference by contributing to God’s mission in this way.